Staging your Home to Sell | staging a home

 If the realtor feels the home will be a hard sell, they may suggest listing at a lower price.
 Why let that happen, when so much of home sale preparation can be done for no or very little money?

 A little time invested can add a lot to the selling cost.
 How much do cleaning products cost?
 How inexpensive are boxes to start the packing, sorting and donating?
-You won’t feel that you are under the gun if you start the process as soon as you decide to move.
+You won’t feel that you’re under the gun if you start the process as soon as you decide to move.

 Eliminate some of the stress by putting together a plan.
-This may start with the sorting, pre-packing, donating and cleaning.
 Then call in the advice of a professional interior designer to help you further “market” your home by:

 Staging the furnishings to create great traffic flow, and highlighting the best parts of the house.